timisbusy/trischedule/Readme.md

 #### Constraint 2: Fatigue must remain below maximum for each sport.

 This constraint uses an approach similar to a finite impulse response to ensure that fatigue does not accumulate above a maximum level during the week.
-For each sport's workouts $`w_s`$ up to $`m_s`$ and each day of the week $`d`$:
+For each sport's workouts $`w_s`$ up to $`m_s`$ and each day of the week $`d`$ (Note rendering issue.
+TODO: debug this further):

 $$\forall \quad 0 \leq d \leq 6 \quad with \quad d_0 = max(0,d-5) \quad IncomingFatigue * max(0,(1 - (d * .25))) \quad + \quad  \sum_{w{_s}=0}^{m{_s}} \quad \sum_{d{_i} = d{_0}}^d \quad FatigueIncrease[w{_s}] * SelectedWorkouts[d{_i}, w{_s}]  \leq FatigueUpperBound$$

-TODO: other constraints
+#### Constraint 2a: Total fatigue across sports must remain below maximum.

+TODO: document this constraint

+#### Constraint 3: Must not exceed weekly maximum duration (training hours).

+TODO: document this constraint.

+#### Constraint 4: Fitness for sports should not diverge more than X

+---
+**Note**
+This could become infeasible if the incoming fitness levels at the start are already too far diverged.
+In this case, it would be good to ensure instead that the fitness levels are converging.
+This would bias workouts toward weaker sports.
+---

+TODO: document this constraint.

 ## TODO List